Deception technology: History

-Differentiation from Competitive/Cooperative Technologies
+Differentiation from competitive/cooperative technologies

-Traditional cyber defense technologies, such as firewalls and end-point security, generate many alerts.
-In a large enterprise the alert volume may reach, in some cases, millions of alerts per day.
+Traditional cyber defense technologies such as firewalls and endpoint security seek primarily to defend a perimeter, but they cannot do so with 100% certainty.
+Heuristics may find an attacker within the network, but often generate so many alerts that critical alerts are missed.
+In a large enterprise, the alert volume may reach millions of alerts per day.
 Security operations personnel cannot process most of the activity easily, yet it only takes one successful penetration to compromise an entire network.
+This means cyber-attackers can penetrate these networks and move unimpeded for months, stealing data and intellectual property.

 Deception technology produces alerts that are the end product of a binary process.
 Probability is essentially reduced to two values: 0% and 100%.
-Any party that seeks to identify, ping, enter, view any trap or utilizes a lure is immediately identified by this behavior.
-Anyone touching these traps or lures should not be doing so.
-This is an advantage over heuristics and probability-based approaches and the many thousands of extraneous alerts these techniques generate.
+Any party that seeks to identify, ping, enter, view any trap or utilizes a lure is immediately identified as malicious by this behavior because anyone touching these traps or lures should not be doing so.
+This certainty is an advantage over the many extraneous alerts generated by heuristics and probability-based.

 Best practice shows that deception technology is not a stand-alone strategy.
 Deception technology is an additional compatible layer to the existing defense-in-depth cyber defense.
-Partner integrations make it most useful and the goal is to add protection for the most advanced and sophisticated human attackers that will successfully penetrate the perimeter.
+Partner integrations make it most useful.
+The goal is to add protection for the most advanced and sophisticated human attackers that will successfully penetrate the perimeter.

-Market Size and Adoption

-The technical innovation of deception technology been received by the market.
-An industry analyst identified ten top technologies for information security in 2016, one of which were deception technology.

-An industry analyst predicted in August 2016 that the deception technology market is currently (in 2016) approximately $50 to $100 million globally, and further predicted $100 million to $200 million in revenue by 2018.
-This same analyst earlier noted that, "by 2018 ...
-10 percent of enterprises will use deception tools and tactics, and actively participate in deception operations against attackers".
-Gartner also noted deception technology as a "far underutilized technology that can provide serious advantages over attackers (cyber attackers)".

-Two other important analysts have recently predicted a market size exceeding $1 billion by 2020.
-Adoption is being fueled, in part, by continued, highly visible targeted attacks on large enterprise and government institutions globally.

-Market Research Media estimates the cumulative deception technology market value at $12 billion (2019–2024), growing at about 19% CAGR.